raphael-group/hatchet/README.md

 (1) The *core* modules of HATCHet are designed to efficiently solve a challenging constrained and distance-based simultaneous matrix factorization which aim to infer allele and clone-specific copy numbers and clone proportins from fractional copy numbers.
 The module is implemented in C++11 and are included in `src` folder.

 (2) The *utility* modules of HATCHet perform several different tasks that are needed to process the raw data, perform steps of the HATCHet's algorithm needed for the factorization, and process the results.
-These task include reading/calling germinal single-point mutations, counting reads from a BAM file, combining the read counts and other information, segmenting through HATCHet's global approach, plotting very useful information, etc. These modules are implemented in python2.7 and are available as the `util` and `bin` submodules.
+These task include reading/calling germinal single-point mutations, counting reads from a BAM file, combining the read counts and other information, segmenting through HATCHet's global approach, plotting very useful information, etc. These modules are implemented in python 3 and are available as the `util` and `bin` submodules.

 ## Setup
 <a name="setup"></a>